MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-kiosk-enroll.md

 3. Choose **Create** to save the profile.

 ### Access enrollment token
-There are two ways to access the enrollment token.
+There are two ways to access the enrollment token in the admin center.

 The first way:
 1. Choose **Devices** > **Android** > **Android enrollment** > **Android Enterprise** > **Corporate-owned dedicated devices**.